COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 All AOC holders can be “airlines” if their operation is chiefly international

-On July 19th 2012 the European Court of Justice (ECJ) gave a judgment – a preliminary ruling – in a case (C-33/11) referred to it by the Finnish courts.
-The questions submitted were (in other words):
+On July 19th, 2012, the European Court of Justice (ECJ) gave a judgment – a preliminary ruling – in a case (C-33/11) referred to by the Finnish courts.
+Re-worded, the questions submitted were:

-1 – Is a charter operator also an “airline”?
-The short answer is YES!
+- Is a charter operator also an “airline”?
+The short answer is yes.

-2 – Must it be the airline itself taking supply?
-The short answer is NO!
+- Must it be the airline itself taking supply?
+The short answer is no.

-3 – Does the actual usage of the aircraft matter?
-The short answer is it doesn’t matter a lot.
+- Does the actual usage of the aircraft matter?
+The short answer is it does not matter a lot.

-In 2002 and 2004 respectively, the Finnish company A acquired two jet aircraft from a French manufacturer.
-A was registered as the owner of the aircraft while B, a company which operates as an international charter operator, was registered as their user.
-Natural person X owns all of the share capital in A. For its part, A owns 25% of C, while B is 78% owned by C.
+In 2002 and 2004, the Finnish company A acquired two jet aircraft from a French manufacturer.
+A was registered as the owner of the aircraft, while B, a company that operates as an international charter operator, was registered as the user.
+Natural person X owns all the share capital in A. For its part, A owns 25% of C, while B is 78% owned by C.

-Under the contract concluded between the two companies, B was entitled to lease the aircraft from A for its own commercial purposes and to invoice the latter company for maintenance work on the aircraft and for flights.
+Under the contract concluded between the two companies, B was entitled to lease the aircraft from A for commercial purposes and to invoice the latter company for maintenance work on the aircraft and flights.

-A’s total turnover for the accounting periods from 1 January to 31 December 2002, on the one hand, and from 1 January 2003 to 30 June 2004, on the other, consisted entirely of accounting entries made on the basis of sales invoices addressed to X. Those invoices addressed to X, the owner of A, were based on the invoices, which B issued to A for use of the aircraft.
+A’s total turnover for the accounting periods from January 1st to December 31st, 2002, and from January 1st, 2003, to June 30th, 2004, consisted entirely of accounting entries made based on sales invoices addressed to X. The invoices addressed to X, the owner of A, were based on the invoices which B issued to A for use of the aircraft.
 Likewise, the expenditure entries relating to the aircraft primarily concerned the invoices issued by B for the maintenance of the aircraft and flights.
-The tax inspection found that the invoices had been passed on to X virtually unchanged and the authorities challenged the whole setup.
+The tax inspection found that the invoices had been passed on to X virtually unchanged, and the authorities challenged the whole setup.
 It was then brought before the Finnish administrative court.

 Is a charter operator also an “airline”?

-The first question is if a charter operator qualifies for 0% VAT or it must be an airline with scheduled flights?
-The Advocate General was of the opinion that ANY AOC holder with mainly international traffic (more than 50-55-60% as regulated by national law) qualifies for VAT exemption.
+The first question is whether a charter operator qualifies for 0% VAT or is scheduled flights a must to be an airline?
+The Advocate General was of the opinion that any AOC holder with mainly international traffic (more than 50-55-60% as regulated by national law) qualifies for VAT exemption.

-That said I feel it is prudent to add that in my opinion non-AOC holders – regardless of their traffic pattern – do not qualify as an airline.
-Obviously I know that some service providers and Customs in specific member states are of different opinions however it is my firm belief that it has no sound basis in the Sixth VAT directive and if contested would never fly with the ECJ… The Advocate General specifically mentions the complexity and the cost involved in getting an AOC as one of his reasons for granting the VAT exemption ref. the grey box on page 4.
+That said, I feel it is prudent to add that, in my opinion, non-AOC holders – regardless of their traffic pattern – do not qualify as an airline.
+I know that some service providers and customs in specific member states are of different opinions.
+However, I firmly believe that it has no sound basis in the Sixth VAT directive and, if contested, would never fly with the ECJ.
+The Advocate General specifically mentions the complexity and the cost involved in getting an AOC as one of his reasons for granting the VAT exemption.

-I will go so far as to say that that last interpretation – that non-AOC holders in relation to VAT can be airlines under certain circumstances – is so far out that it has not even been considered by the Advocate General.
+I will go as far as to say that the last interpretation – that non-AOC holders in relation to VAT can be airlines under certain circumstances – is so far out that it has not even been considered by the Advocate General.

-Here is the Advocate Generals suggestion as to question 1:
+Here is the Advocate General’s suggestion as to question one: